 Here are the 5 steps to begin your Erasmus Study Abroad journey:

-Attend our Study Abroad talks, organised by the International Office and the Business School.
+Attend our Study Abroad talks, organised by the International Office and the Business School Study Abroad Team.
 These will be announced at lectures and on Moodle, and advertised throughout the Autumn term.
-You can also join our Study Abroad Facebook group or follow us on Twitter for information on the times and dates of talks.
+You can also join our MMUBS Study Abroad Facebook group or follow us on Twitter for information on the times and dates of talks.

 3. Submitting your application

-Hand in your completed application to the Student Hub or email to MMUBSStudyAbroad@mmu.ac.uk.
+Email your completed application to MMUBSStudyAbroad@mmu.ac.uk or hand it to the Student Hub.
 If you are not currently on the ‘Overseas Study’ route of your course, you must also submit a transfer request form at this time, with all signatures complete.
 Students who are not on the Overseas Study route will not have their applications considered.

 4. Interview and outcome